A Gift from The Father.

 “…for he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust.”
 Matthew 5:45

-However, unlike other activities, tribulations and attacks from the enemy tend to come on more and stronger when we are making progress in our walk with Christ.
+Don’t be surprised when tribulations and attacks from the enemy come on stronger and more frequently, when we’re making progress in our walk with Christ.
+Be comforted though:

 “The fear of the LORD is to hate evil: pride, and arrogancy, and the evil way, and the froward mouth, do I hate.”
 Proverbs 8:13.

 I hope this serves as encouragement to you!
-Let Him pick you up when you fall.
-Turn your back on sin.
-If it seems too difficult or impossible, ask the Father for help.
-If He can take a hopeless, godless, pagan, wretched, undeserving, slave to sin, rebellious punk like me, and transform them into a FREE, God fearing, Bible believing, righteousness-seeking follower of Jesus Christ; anyone can have hope. 🙂
+Allow Him pick you up when you fall.
+Trust Him to show you how to turn your back on sin.
+If it seems too difficult or impossible, ask Him for help.
+He is Faithful.
+Please know this Truth:

 In Christ there is ALWAYS HOPE!